-9. The applicant has also compared the fatty acids, vitamins and minerals content of their chia seed with the approved chia.
-Small variations can be seen, but the applicant does not regard these to be a cause for concern.
-In all of the above analyses, the applicant's data have been compared with published data on the approved product.
-This pragmatic approach is in line with a previous request for an opinion on equivalence between two sources of chia seed.
+9. The applicant has also compared the mineral content of their chia seed with the approved chia and this is summarised in the table below.
+(Dossier, pg.
+6, Appendix 1) Small variations can be seen, but the applicant does not regard these to be a cause for concern.
+In all of the analyses, the applicant's data have been compared with published data on the approved product.
+This pragmatic approach is in line with a previous request for an opinion on equivalence between two sources of chia seed3.